 We work with you to design your kit working within the limitations of the products Engineering; we will make suggestions on your project if an aspect of your design is beyond the scope of the products capability.
-This way you will get an engineered kit that will be an asset to your home.

-How will I Attach the Patio Cover?
+How to attach the Patio Cover?

-There are quite a few options for attaching your patio cover; depending on your actual individual situation you can attach to the wall or attach to your roof eave, roof top or under the eave assuming your roof eave is strong enough to support the patio cover.
+There are a few options for attaching your patio cover; depending on your actual individual situation you can attach to the wall or attach to your roof eave, roof top or under the eave assuming your roof eave is strong enough to support the patio cover.
 You have the option to also go freestanding however freestanding is a little more of an advanced Do-It-Yourself Kit due to the requirement for the posts to be set into concrete footings as the posts cannot be just bolted to a slab with brackets.
 Another thing to consider is property line setbacks required by most Building Departments, are you far enough back from your property line to install a patio cover?

 What Patio Layout do I want?